Bosque: Restoration

-There are ongoing efforts to undo damage to the bosque ecosystem caused by human development, fires, and invasive species in the 20th century.
-Where possible, levees and other flood control devices along the Rio Grande are being removed, to allow the river to undergo its natural cycle.
-Since 1996, the Bosque Ecosystem Monitoring Program (BEMP) of the University of New Mexico has worked on habitat restoration and ecological monitoring within the bosque, as well as raising awareness of the ecological importance of this habitat through educational outreach initiatives.
+Efforts are ongoing to undo damage to the bosque ecosystem caused by human development, fires, and invasive species in the 20th century.
+Where possible, levees and other flood-control devices along the Rio Grande are being removed, to allow the river to undergo its natural cycle, but in June 2023, the Army Corps of Engineers-Albuquerque District and the Middle Rio Grande Conservancy District signed a design agreement aiming for the reconstruction of multiple levees along the Rio Grande between Albuquerque and Belen as part of the Middle Rio Grande, Bernalillo to Belen project, which aims to minimize flood damage along the river.
+To help with the regrowth and maintenance of the bosque, new trees are planted by the Open Space Division.

+Since 1996, the Bosque Ecosystem Monitoring Program (BEMP) of the University of New Mexico has worked with local schools on habitat restoration and ecological monitoring within the bosque, as well as raising awareness of the ecological importance of this habitat through educational outreach initiatives.
+BEMP receives funding from a number of sources, including the federal government.
+As of 2016, the program maintained 30 permanent sites throughout the middle Rio Grande bosque.